Cuprate/cuprate/storage/cuprate-blockchain/README.md

 For example, instead of calling `LMDB` or `redb`'s `get()` function directly, `DatabaseRo::get()` is called.

 ### 4.3 ConcreteEnv
-This is the non-generic, concrete `struct` provided by `cuprate_blockchain` that contains all the data necessary to operate the database.
+This is the non-generic, concrete `struct` provided by `cuprate_database` that contains all the data necessary to operate the database.
 The actual database backend `ConcreteEnv` will use internally depends on which backend feature is used.

 `ConcreteEnv` implements `trait Env`, which opens the door to all the other traits.